IrinaPereverzev/random_users_assigment/README.md

 #Project Files

-The project consists from 2 python files:
+The project consists from the main python file- Irina_main.py , and contains the following classes:

-1. Irina_main

 - class UsersDataApi: fetches the random users data and stores it as DataFrame